Cox (surname): Origin

 The English word "cock" (US English "rooster"), is derived from the Anglo-Saxon word cocc, and a fourth possibility is that the surname came about as a nickname.

 Another possibility is that the name is of Norman origin.
 In the Battle of Hastings in October 1066, Alric Le Coq was one of Duke William's companions.
 Alric was said to have been a "a strutting {as a rooster struts} Norman soldier ... who was nicknamed 'le coq' and his children 'little cockes.'"
 Le Coq could easily have been Anglicized to Cox as seen in the previous possibility.

 The surname Cox is also native to Belgian and Dutch Limburg.
 This name, like the related Cockx, is a degenerate form of Cocceius, a latinization of Kok (English: cook).

 Noticeably similar surnames include Cock, Cocks, Coxe, Coxen and Coxon.
 There is no evidence beyond similar spellings and phonetics that these surnames are related.
 Given that the origins of the Cox surname are uncertain, it is possible that these names developed as spelling variations, or that each of these names has an origin in a separate word and language.

-The origins of the surname in North America are speculated across several written accounts, with most sources pointing toward three distinct families arriving from England in the 17th and 18th centuries: in 1690, brothers Thomas, William, and Walter Cocke originally of Surry; in 1705, the family of Dr. Wilham Cocke of Williamsburg; and at an unknown time before 1658, Nicholas Cocke of Middlesex.
+The origins of the surname in North America are speculated across several written accounts, with most sources pointing towards three distinct families arriving from England in the 17th and 18th centuries: in 1690, brothers Thomas, William, and Walter Cocke originally of Surry; in 1705, the family of Dr. Wilham Cocke of Williamsburg; and at an unknown time before 1658, Nicholas Cocke of Middlesex.